Main Navigation

 Home Human Rights and Resources

-Faculty Director: Dr. Chris Mead, Associate Professor, Honors College.
+Faculty Director: Dr. Christopher Mead, Associate Professor, Honors College.

 Administrative Support: Dominic Pecoraro, Associate Director of Special Programs, Honors College.